 Resources What is required to support delivery of our strategy Finance plan • Sustainable funding for our research, innovation and effectiveness infrastructure.
 Patient Ambassador posts to support increased engagement with service users and carers.

-[ • Develop resources at service level, for training and leadership, to enable the organisation to become research ready and evidence-led. • Support for leadership (including clinical and service user leadership) to promote growth, development of strategic partnerships, capacity building and to enable an RIE-equipped workforce (years 2 onwards). • Development of clinical academic posts to support locally led and organisational priority driven research and innovation (year 3).
-Workforce plan Support for training and workforce development. • Research, innovation and effectiveness leadership and competencies included in job descriptions, job plans and PDRs. • Promote SHSC as a member of the University Hospital Association and the development opportunities this provides to support recruitment and retention. • Development and support for academic pathways to grow our internal capability. • Develop innovative ways of working and secondment opportunities to support continued professional development.
-Digital plan • Use of EPR to ensure we reach out and provide the opportunity to participate in research and innovation to everyone who uses our services. • Use of electronic records and patient reported outcomes measures to evaluate and monitor service delivery and effectiveness. • Prompts/flags for research participation and research 'opt out' to ensure every eligible service user has the opportunity to participate if they wish.
+Develop resources at service level, for training and leadership, to enable the organisation to become research ready and evidence-led.
+Support for leadership (including clinical and service user leadership) to promote growth, development of strategic partnerships, capacity building and to enable an RIE-equipped workforce (years 2 onwards). • Development of clinical academic posts to support locally led and organisational priority driven research and innovation (year 3).
+Workforce plan Support for training and workforce development.
+Research, innovation and effectiveness leadership and competencies included in job descriptions, job plans and PDRs. • Promote SHSC as a member of the University Hospital Association and the development opportunities this provides to support recruitment and retention.
+Development and support for academic pathways to grow our internal capability.
+Develop innovative ways of working and secondment opportunities to support continued professional development.

+Digital plan • Use of EPR to ensure we reach out and provide the opportunity to participate in research and innovation to everyone who uses our services.
+Use of electronic records and patient reported outcomes measures to evaluate and monitor service delivery and effectiveness.
+Prompts/flags for research participation and research 'opt out' to ensure every eligible service user has the opportunity to participate if they wish.
 Use of data for research and innovation contributing to digital designs and access to population data.
-Estate plan • Development of suitable accommodation for research with access to treatment and consultation rooms.
+Estate plan Development of suitable accommodation for research with access to treatment and consultation rooms.
 Clinical Research Facility to be included and established within our hospital modernisation plans.
 Quality plan Working effectively and efficiently with teams to produce high quality standards of care based on measured outcomes.
 Supporting the evidence base for the generation of future policy and strategy.
 Supporting continuous improvement through clinical effectiveness and use of outcomes.
 Service User Ensuring inclusion and increased access for all.
 Experience and Engagement Plan Supporting co-production and engagement with service user and carers.
 Supporting the development of a research, innovation and effectiveness service user and carer group.
 Supporting service users to access training and development opportunities and paid roles.

-Research, Innovation and Effectiveness Strategy

-Deliver Research Innovation & Effectiveness that is: Person-centred, inclusive, accessible Co-produced & locally led High quality, efficient and effective Enables SHSC's Priorities In Partnership with: Service users and carers Staff and teams The wider system and sectors Research and Innovation Networks onsultation and Engagement Centre of excellence Transforming how we Working together Creating environments for improvement deliver care Recognised as leaders Building the Foundations Listening to our partners Integration of research, innovation and effectiveness Identify training and resource needed for growth Establishing a service Engagement for implementation Prioritising what matters to SHSC and our partners Enabling the use of evidence through a trained workforce Growing our networks to Developing our academic capability Being users of evidence in decision making Improving access to research and innovation for all through efficient systems Use of evidence underpinning service transformation An equipped and enquiring workforce Efficient use of resources to improve services in NHS research developed through strong system partnerships Culture of Improvement and innovation Providing suitable environments for research user and carer network improve inclusion and access becoming evidence led - developing a capable REI workforce - engaged, inclusive and accessible - partnerships for Improvement
+Research, Innovation and Effectiveness Strategy Deliver Research Innovation & Effectiveness that is: Person-centred, inclusive, accessible Co-produced & locally led High quality, efficient and effective Enables SHSC's Priorities In Partnership with: Service users and carers Staff and teams The wider system and sectors Research and Innovation Networks onsultation and Engagement C onsultation and Engus Centre of excellence Building the Foundations Working together Creating environments for improvement Transforming how we deliver care Recognised as leaders in NHS research developed through Listening to our partners Integration of research, innovation and effectiveness Identify training and Engagement for implementation Prioritising what matters to SHSC and our partners Enabling the use of evidence through a Developing our academic capability Being users of evidence in decision making Improving access to research and innovation for all through efficient Ose of evidence underpinning service transformation An equipped and enquiring workforce Efficient use of resources to improve services strong system partnerships Culture of Improvement and innovation Providing suitable environments for research resource needed for growth trained workforce systems resource needed for - systems becoming evidence led - developing a capable REI workforce - engaged, inclusive and accessible - partnerships for Improvement